RegMix: Data Mixing Augmentation for Regression: Conclusion

 \section{Conclusion}

-We proposed \method{}, which is to our knowledge the first Mixup-based data augmentation framework tailored to regression tasks.
-We observe that linearity of a regression model only holds up to a certain data distance per example.
-Hence, \method{} extends Mixup by determining the $\rk$ nearest neighbors to mix per example using reinforcement learning where the objective is to minimize the regression model's loss on a validation set.
-Since \method{} only limits the examples to mix, it can be integrated with any existing Mixup technique to improve its performance.
-In our experiments, we showed that \method{} outperforms various data augmentation baselines for regression by effectively selecting among a modest number of k nearest neighbor options. \method{} demonstrates that data augmentation can significantly improve the model performance for regression tasks.
-However, if not controlled, data augmentation may also introduce new bias in the data that makes the model more discriminative.
-Thus an interesting future work is to augment data while ensuring model fairness. \method{} also has limitations where it can only mix existing examples instead of creating new ones and has computational overhead.
+We proposed \method{}, which is to our knowledge the first Mixup-based data augmentation framework for regression tasks utilizing distance information.
+We observe that mixing distant examples may not be beneficial and even detrimental to model performance.
+Hence, \method{} extends Mixup by determining the nearest neighbors to mix for each example using reinforcement learning where the objective is to minimize the regression model's loss on a validation set.
+In our experiments, we showed that \method{} outperforms various data augmentation baselines for regression by effectively selecting among a modest number of nearest neighbor options.